Skip to contents

 mnirs data can be easily viewed by calling plot().
 This generic plot function uses ggplot2 and will work on data frames generated or read by mnirs functions where the metadata contain class = *"mnirs"*.

-## note the hidden plot option to display time values as `h:mm:ss`
+## note the `time_labels` plot argument to display time values as `h:mm:ss`

 mnirs includes a custom *ggplot2* theme and colour palette available with theme_mnirs() and palette_mnirs().
 See those documentation references for more details.